Related: See EWSD Transportation Policy

 45 minutes prior to start

-20 minutes after end of day
+45 minutes after the end of the day

 1.5 mile path

 60 minutes after end of day

 *Each school will have an established walking zone.
 If safe pedestrian travel is possible, students living within the walking zone will NOT be eligible for transportation.

 **Outside of the walking zones, door-to-door transport will only be available where pedestrian travel is too dangerous; otherwise designated stops will be used.

 The District and contractors will decide the number of bus drivers they expect to start the year with in mid-July, and then work with Contractors to develop bus routes through the summer.
 Bus route information will be published on the District transportation website with a sign-up form no later than August 10th of each year.
 Parents will also be notified via email and phone call when bus routes and the sign-up are available.